 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, Miane is only a touch ahead of the national average at the Initial Application, and slightly behind at the Reconsideration level.
+As the table shows, Mainne is only a touch ahead of the national average at the Initial Application, and slightly behind at the Reconsideration level.
 However, significantly ahead the national average at the Hearing level.

 Maine Initial Application Approval Over Time

 |Initial Application Approval Rate||2022||2021||2020||2019||2018||2017||2016||2015||2014||2013||2012||2011|

 As the table and the below chart show, Maine has more or less hovered around the national average of Initial Applications going back to at least 2011.
 In 2021, Maine ranked 33rd in the nation in terms of percentage approval of Initial Applications.
 While approval rates have improved ever so slightly in Maine over the last few years, they still are basically the same as the national average.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.